NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## ★ Docker Image <br id = "dockerimg">
 We prepare our artifact within a Docker image to run "out of the box".
 A reduced-sized Docker image can be downloaded from [here](https://drive.google.com/file/d/1gv-APYDCvhBGJj3T15uahfqzRaWTcecj/view?usp=sharing).
-Our docker image was tested on a host machine running Ubuntu 18.04.
+Our docker image was tested on a host machine running Ubuntu 18.04 and Windows 10.

 ## ★ Artifact Contents
 The Docker image contains the following scripts for evaluation.